inire/Living-Skyrim/MCM Configuration.md

 * Hunterborn
 **Important!: Do not configure Hunterborn until after you have selected your Alternate Start and loaded into the game world.**
   - Features
-    - Click Start Hunterborn, then exit the MCM and wait for the list in the top left to say “Hunterborn Started”.
-Then go back in.
+    - Click Start Hunterborn, then exit the MCM.

 * Immersive Spell Learning
   - Use Fade-To-Black: Disabled